zhaonc/aws-pricing/README.md

 ## Disclaimer

 The APIs used in this project can be found on AWS pricing pages.
-This author is not affiliated with Amazon AWS.
+The author of this project is not affiliated with Amazon AWS.
 Use this software and information at your own risk.